brightcove/brightcove-player-sdk-ios-widevine/README.md

 1. On the "Build Settings" tab of your application target:
     * Ensure that BCOVWidevine headers are in your application's "Header Search Path".
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
-    * Because the Widevine library doesn't support arm64, ensure your build architecture is set to `ARCHS_STANDARD_32_BIT`.

 [bcovsdk]: https://github.com/brightcove/brightcove-player-sdk-ios
 [cocoapods]: http://cocoapods.org